-The RHS has long provided training and support, especially for post-graduate researchers and historians at the start of their career.
-From 2021, we are dedicating greater attention to providing advice, guidance and networking opportunities regarding professional engagement and development.
+The Royal Historical Society has long provided training and support, especially for post-graduate researchers and historians at the start of their career.

 Since 2022, we have dedicated greater attention to providing advice, guidance and networking opportunities for historians at all career stages.
 This programme is being led by Professor Julian Wright (Northumbria), the Society’s Secretary for Professional Engagement, who was appointed in 2021.

 Training Workshops for Professional Development

 The Society’s events programme includes a regular series of training workshops looking at specific aspects of careers in History.
 Forthcoming events in 2023 include:

 - ‘Digital History and Collaborative Research: a Practitioners’ Roundtable’ (Tuesday 23 May 2023)

 - ‘Your Research and the Media: an Introduction and Guide for Historians’ (Wednesday 21 June 2023)

 - ‘Scholarly Editing for Historians: an Introduction and Guide to Working with Primary Texts’ (Tuesday 18 July 2023)

 Previous training and career development sessions are available to watch via our Events Archive.
 These include: